cyberhobo/wordpress-geo-mashup/geo-mashup/readme.txt

 Geo Mashup was one of the earliest WordPress mapping plugins, first released in 2005.
 Eventually the author began using it for freelance jobs, which he still does.
-As such Geo Mashup is more tailored to customization than ease of use, but many user-requested features have been [released](http://code.google.com/p/wordpress-geo-mashup/issues/list?can=1&q=type%3DEnhancement) over the years.
+As such Geo Mashup is more tailored to customization and hacking than ease of use, but many user-requested features have been [released](http://code.google.com/p/wordpress-geo-mashup/issues/list?can=1&q=type%3DEnhancement) over the years.
 Geo Mashup creates three tables to optimize location